jaceklaskowski/scalania/README.md

 Press `enter` to interrupt and in fact close the sbt session.

+Spoiler: There are a few solutions of the exercises that you could execute with `answers/testOnly *s99.P01*`.
+Just replace `~exercises` with `answers` to kick it off.

 * In order to finish the exercises, run `sbt exercises/scalastyle` to ensure high quality of your solutions that is manifested with `Found 0 errors` and `Found 0 warnings` in the output.

         $ sbt exercises/scalastyle